BoccheseGiacomo/SCRN----Pre-Alpha-version/README.md

 # SCRN----Pre-Alpha-version

-# Attention: before using this in any way please watch the license.
-Private agreement with the author is needed before using this software or any kind of it's copies.
+Attention: before using this in any way please watch the license.